yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 [ ] Improve self prunning so more objects are kept
 [ ] Spline sampling interior in non grid pattern
 [ ] ALlow to filter rows in the instpector
-[ ] Hightlight the selector row from the inspector in the 3D [ ] Add noise to position
+[ ] Add noise to position
 [ ] Math Node.
 Should hide/not require some inputs when not needed.
 Like Abs [ ] Math Node.
 Should be easier to add a constant +float/+int/-vector at least